|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Courses Taken Elsewhere by Liberal Arts Students

-Matriculated Temple students must always petition for the prior approval of their dean to take courses at another institution.
+Matriculated Temple students must always petition for the prior approval of their Dean or Dean's designee to take courses at another institution.
 (See Permission to Take Courses at Another Institution under Academic Policies and Regulations.)
-Petitions are available in the Academic Advising Center, Sullivan Hall.
+Petitions are available in the College of Liberal Arts Academic Advising Center.

 Declaration of Major

 Students in the College of Liberal Arts must declare their major before completing 60 credits, which includes credits transferred from other institutions.
 Undeclared students with 45 or more credits are required to meet with an advisor in the Academic Advising Center before registering.
-Students transferring into Liberal Arts from other colleges and schools at Temple will not be permitted to transfer as undeclared if they have completed, or are in the process of completing, 60 or more semester hours.
-This policy is effective for students admitted Fall 2002 or later.
+Students who wish to Intra-University Transfer (IUT) into the College of Liberal Arts from other colleges and schools at Temple must have at least a 2.0 cumulative GPA, as well as a 2.0 overall in the colleges of CLA/CST and in their anticipated major.
+Students who have not yet completed a course in their intended major will not be eligible to IUT until they do so.
+Also, students will not be permitted to IUT as undeclared majors if they have completed, or are in the process of completing, 60 or more semester hours.

 Upon completion of 80 semester hours, all students are required to review with an advisor in the Academic Advising Center a summary sheet indicating the degree requirements that remain to be completed.
-The Advising Coordinator then reviews this summary for the specific major, and a copy is sent to the student to delineate the courses that remain to be completed during the student’s final semesters.
-Students can schedule this review in the Academic Advising Center on the first floor of Sullivan Hall.
-Students who miss or arrive late to this appointment may not be granted a second appointment and must make alternate arrangements to discuss their remaining requirements.
+Students can schedule this review in the Academic Advising Center.
+Students who miss or arrive late to this appointment will not be granted a second appointment and must make alternate arrangements to discuss their remaining requirements.

 Graduating students are responsible for confirming their final semesters’ registrations with an academic advisor prior to the start of that semester.
 Graduating students who in any way change their final semesters’ registrations after previously confirming their registrations with an advisor are responsible for ensuring the changes will fulfill all degree requirements.
-Graduation is contingent upon completion of all Core, College, and Major degree requirements.
+Graduation is contingent upon completion of all Core, College, Major, and grade point average degree requirements.

 Notice of Anticipation of Graduation

-Early in the semester in which students will complete their degree requirements, they must apply for graduation by completing an application titled “Plans for Completion of Degree Requirements,” available at the reception desk on the first floor of Sullivan Hall.
-The deadline for returning the form is:
+Early in the semester in which students will complete their degree requirements, they must apply for graduation by completing an application titled “Application for Graduation,” available at the reception desk of the Advising Center.

 Plagiarism and Academic Cheating